Education - Counselor Education, Department of

 - Complete 9 units of advanced courses with a "C" or better

-- Meet with your advisor to complete the Petition for Advancement to Graduate Candidacy form and discuss an internship.
+- Meet with your advisor to complete the Petition for Advancement to Graduate Candidacy form and discuss fieldwork opportunities.

 Requirements for Graduation

 Students must complete all residency, curriculum, unit, GPA, and culminating experience requirements as outlined in the Graduation Requirements section of the Graduate Policies and Procedures.
-Completion of the degree also requires a minimum grade of 3.0 in all courses taken and a minimum overall GPA of 3.0.
+Completion of the degree also requires a minimum grade of "C" in all courses taken and a minimum overall GPA of 3.0.

 - Complete 6 practicum/fieldwork units from among (EDCO 267, 280, 292, 293, 294)

 - Complete 3 units (EDCO 221) to develop a project proposal (Plan B) or a thesis proposal (Plan A)

-- Successfully complete either the project (Plan B) or thesis (Plan A)
+- Successfully complete either the project (Plan B, EDCO 298) or thesis (Plan A, EDCO 299)